 Somatic Experiencing (SE)

-Currently in training with the Somatic Experiencing Trauma Institute.
-Created by Dr. Peter A. Levine, the SE modality releases stored, locked trauma in the body.
-Caused by PTSD and/or the wounds of early developmental attachment trauma.
+Currently in training with the Somatic Experiencing Trauma Institute Created by Dr. Peter A. Levine, Intermediate Level.
+The SE modality releases stored, locked trauma in the body caused by PTSD and/or the wounds of early developmental attachment trauma.

 Post Induction Therapy (PIT)